scottleibrand/SystematicReviewer/README.md

 ## Requirements

-You'll need an OpenAI.com account, and to create a key at https://beta.openai.com/account/api-keys
+You'll need an OpenAI.com account (sign up at https://beta.openai.com/signup), and to create a key at https://beta.openai.com/account/api-keys

 You can provide your key to the script by doing:
 ```